kterusaki/slate/source/includes/_intro.md

 ## Requests

-All request use the root url of `https://api.salesforceiq.com/v2`.
+All requests use the root url of `https://api.salesforceiq.com/v2`.
 For each route, we support one or more of the following HTTP methods:

 * `GET` retrieve one or more objects
 * `POST` create a new object